 Twitter allows users to show their personal subjectivity by publishing short messages, which give researchers resources to model the subjectivity of users.

-First of all, we give an formal definition for subjective model under context of Twitter.
+First of all, we give a formal definition of the subjective model under the context of Twitter.

 \subsection{Definition}